dbushell/dbushell-2k15/src/data/blog/2018/2018-05-pwa-progressive-web-apps.md

 ## React Everywhere

-PWAs don't require anything special on the front-end but if we want that true app experience a page refresh is *so web*.
+PWAs don't require anything special on the front-end but if it's that true "app experience" we're after page refreshes are *so uncool*.

 I've been using React to [generate my static site](/2017/02/13/react-as-a-static-site-generator/) for over a year now.
-This requires a bit more than just React ([see my Github repo](https://github.com/dbushell/dbushell.com)) but I can reuse most of the React code on the front-end.
+This requires a bit more than just React ([see my GitHub repo](https://github.com/dbushell/dbushell.com)) but I can reuse most of the React code on the front-end.
 I added a second step to generate each page as JSON so they load even faster.
 React 16 introduced `hydrate()` which can efficiently take over server-rendered markup.

 I'm using the History API to maintain URLs and native browser navigation.
 I've also sprinkled in an experimental `IntersectionObserver` to [lazy load images](https://www.smashingmagazine.com/2018/01/deferring-lazy-loading-intersection-observer-api/).